Transiting Exoplanet Yields for the Roman Galactic Bulge Time Domain Survey Predicted from Pixel-Level Simulations: Introduction

-There is a theoretical basis that core accretion can be more effectively facilitated by the enhancement of specific $\alpha$ elements (elements with an even atomic number primarily generated in core-collapse supernovae; e.g., C, O, Mg, Si), rather than bulk metallicity.
-For example, silicates may be needed to seed planetary cores \citep{natta2007}, and CNO ices may constitute a significant fraction of the mass in planetesimals beyond the water ice line \citep[][]{pontoppidan2014}, where core accretion is most efficient \citep[see, e.g.,][and references therein]{dawson2018}.

-Seemingly in support of these ideas, radial velocity planet searches have identified a correlation between enhanced alpha elements and the presence of giant planets beyond that expected from the correlation with bulk metallicity \citep{brugamyer2011, adibekyan2012b,adibekyan2012a}, but this result has yet to be reproduced by transit surveys, except in small sample sizes \citep{adibekyan2012c}.
-Taking this result to its extreme conclusion would imply that the correlation between giant planet occurrence and bulk stellar metallicity can be more accurately characterized by enhanced alpha abundances, and bulk metallicity is simply a confounding variable.
-However, testing this hypothesis in the local stellar neighborhood is extremely difficult due to the tight correlation and relatively low scatter between [$\alpha$/Fe] and [Fe/H] in the Milky Way thin disk \citep{wilson2022}, which dominates the local sample of planet-search stars \citep[e.g.,][]{carrillo2020}.

-This limitation can be overcome by searching stars outside the local stellar neighborhood.
-Stellar populations within the Milky Way vary significantly in age and detailed chemical abundances based on their Galactic location.
-For instance, the average metallicities of stars in the midplane of the Milky Way increases toward the Galactic center \citep{anders2014,hayden2015,eilers2022}, and stars in the Galactic bulge span a much broader range of metallicities and alpha abundances compared to the stars in the local stellar neighborhood \citep{bensby2017,zoccali2017,griffith2021,queiroz2021}.
-Thus, by searching stars in multiple Galactic populations, with differing star formation histories and therefore chemical abundance patterns, it should be possible to isolate correlations between planet occurrence and these multivariate parameters.
-Ground-based transit surveys are currently being performed to test this hypothesis \citep{penny2020}.
-However, the GBTDS will accomplish this on a larger scale by conducting the deepest search for transiting planets and surveying the most diverse range of Galactic populations to date.

-In addition to the sheer breadth of the stellar planet-search sample, a clear advantage of the GBTDS transiting planet science case lies in the statistical power offered by the sheer, unprecedented number of detected planets.
-Combining estimates for Roman's expected photometric performance, a Galactic population model, and early planet occurrence rates from Kepler, \cite{montet2017} predicted that the GBTDS should find between $\sim$70,000 and $\sim$150,000 transiting planets.
-As expected, this yield depends sensitively on the Galactic metallicity distribution function and the assumed correlation between planet occurrence and stellar metallicity.
-We aim to improve on the predictions made by \cite{montet2017}, by developing pixel-level simulations of the GBTDS to understand the photometric noise and overall efficiency with which transiting planets will be detected, and by adopting updated knowledge of planet occurrence rates and the stellar populations and source densities of the Galactic bulge fields.
+The primary allure of transiting planet science in the GBTDS lies in the statistical power offered by the sheer number of expected detections.
+Combining early planet occurrence rates from the Kepler mission \citep{borucki2010}, estimates for Roman's photometric performance, and a Galactic population model, \cite{montet2017} predicted that the GBTDS should yield between $\sim$70,000 and $\sim$150,000 transiting planets, an order of magnitude more planets than are currently known.
+The uncertainty in these predictions is driven by the strong correlation between planet occurrence and stellar metallicity combined with the Milky Way's metallicity distribution function, highlighting perhaps an equally appealing facet of the GBTDS transiting planet science case: the breadth of Galactic populations surveyed.